We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-Lusaka flights can be made cheaper if you choose a flight in the afternoon.
-Booking a flight at midday will likely mean higher prices.
+Lusaka flights can be made cheaper if you choose a flight at midday.
+Booking a flight in the afternoon will likely mean higher prices.

 Three hundred miles to the northeast of Victoria Falls lies the fast-developing city of Lusaka.
 Named after an early 20th century Nyanja chief, Lusaka is both Zambia’s capital, as well as its largest city.
 Its location at the edge of the bush makes it a start-off point for safari tourism, but holds its own with a traditional culture of markets and bartering.